UnrealMultiple/TShockPlugin/AutoReset/README.en.md

-# Autoreset completely automatically reset the plug -in
+# AutoReset fully automatic reset plug-in

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: CC04 & Leader & Prism & Cai & Liver Emperor Xien
+- Author: cc04 & Leader & Prism & Cai&Gan Di Xi En
-- Completely reset the plug -in, what should I customize what to reset
+- Fully automatically reset the plug-in, customize what to reset.

 ## Update log